‘True’ real-time: Passenger information to elevate the experience and restore trust in buses

 This will require responsive, dynamic networks that deliver services in line with actual demand and elevate the passenger experience through rich, accessible and reliable information.

-This webinar brings together industry experts to identify actual passenger requirements and consider how existing and emerging technologies may be harnessed to reimagine the passenger experience, delivering reliable, rich information that supports journey planning and ease of mobility, with active travel connections and air quality information that drives sustainable mobility choices.
+Watch this on-demand webinar as it brought together industry experts to identify actual passenger requirements and considered how existing and emerging technologies may be harnessed to reimagine the passenger experience, delivering reliable, rich information that supports journey planning and ease of mobility, with active travel connections and air quality information that drives sustainable mobility choices.

-The webinar aims to present a range of solutions to current and future challenges, which will deliver a revolution in passenger experience that delivers essential bus ridership recovery.
+The webinar presented a range of solutions to current and future challenges, which will deliver a revolution in passenger experience that delivers essential bus ridership recovery.

 Key learning points